-The following table demonstrates the sensitivity to a reasonably possible change in interest rates, with all other variables held constant, of the Group's profit before tax (through the impact on floating rate borrowings).
+The following table demonstrates the sensitivity to a reasonably possible change in interest rates, with all other variables held constant, of the Group's profit before tax (through the impact on floating rate other investments).
 There is only an immaterial impact on the Group's equity.

 Increase/decrease in basis points Effect on profit before tax

-2017
+2019

 EUR +100 +0.1 Mio EUR

 -100 -0.1 Mio EUR

-2016
+2018

 EUR +100 +0.1 Mio EUR

 -100 -0.1 Mio EUR